 Through an agreement with TxDOT, NTTA will take ownership of the 360T project in early FY2018.
 NTTA will own, operate and maintain the tollway.
-The FY2018 estimated expenditures are \$5.4 million (see pages 156-158).
-This includes \$3.2 million for operation and maintenance costs and \$2.2 for toll collection services.
-During FY2018, a transfer of \$0.7 million will be made to NTTA.
+The FY2018 estimated expenditures are \$6.2 million (see pages 158-160).
+This includes \$2.6 million for operation and maintenance costs, \$2.6 for toll collection services and a transfer of \$1.0 million to NTTA.
 The transfer is the first installment to reimburse \$2.2 million of pre-opening costs incurred by NTTA in FY2017.
 The remaining amount will be reimbursed in FY2019.
 All of the costs and transfers are in accordance with the TxDOT agreement.